top of page

 These two global Code experts are joined by Constance Ching, Social Change Innovator and Code Consultant, for a deep-dive on Code implementation, monitoring, and ways to tackle digital marketing.

-The World Health Assembly (WHA) adopted the International Code of Marketing of Breast-milk Substitutes in 1981 to restrict marketing that undermines breastfeeding and promotes inappropriate infant feeding practices.
+The World Health Assembly (WHA) adopted the International Code of Marketing of Breast-milk Substitutes in 1981 to restrict marketing that undermines breastfeeding and optimal infant feeding practices.
 Subsequent World Health Assembly resolutions have been adopted to address evolving health recommendations and rapidly-changing marketing practices.
+Four decades later, predatory marketing is still a major barrier to improving breastfeeding.
+Inadequate breastfeeding according to WHO recommendations results in annual global health, human capital and economic costs of approximately:

-CATCH is a connector hub to systematically collects Code violations through artificial intelligence, Virtual Violations Detector / VIVID, for national enforcement, advocacy, public knowledge, and research.
+CATCH is a connector hub that supports national Code monitoring and enforcement, advocacy, public knowledge, and research.
 By showing how companies are violating the Code, it is also a useful too for those interested in Environmental, Social, and Governance (ESG) analysis and ethical investment.
+The three main features are: